Gwillyn/JS-Writing-Tips/README.md

 Use 'document' to access html/css elements.
 querySelector() is used to find a css selector as an argument and returns the first element that matches.
 To find h1: let h1 = document.querySelector("h1");...
 Note that h1 is a string for the CSS element

 You can use let to dictate a variable, but often better is the const - it creates an error message, for example, if you happen to reassign a variable and forget.
-Const essentially leaves the variable unchanged forever, whereas 'let' variables can be reassigned.
+Const essentially leaves the variable unchanged forever, whereas 'let' variables can be reassigned (hence why it would create an erro message uppon reassignment).